KxSystems/docs/docs/license/gcp.md

-    indemnify defend, or at its option settle, at its own expense, any finally awarded damages (including User’s attorney fees) for a third-party claim, suit or proceeding brought against you alleging that the Kdb+ Software infringes any copyright, trademark or United States patent, or violates the trade secret rights of a third party, subject to the limitations hereinafter set forth.
+    indemnify defend, or at its option settle, at its own expense, any finally awarded damages (including User’s attorney fees) for a third-party claim, suit or proceeding brought against you alleging that the kdb+ Software infringes any copyright, trademark or United States patent, or violates the trade secret rights of a third party, subject to the limitations hereinafter set forth.
 KX shall have sole control of any such action or